rali-udem/jsRealB/demos/Weather/README.md

     High 28.
 Low 15.
     Maximum 28.
 Minimum 15.

-or with a trend when there is a significant difference in temperatures during the day or night:
+or with a trend when there is a significant difference in temperatures: negative change of at least 3°C during daytime or a positive change of at least 3°C during nighttime:

     Temperature rising to 28 by morning.
     Températures à la hausse pour atteindre 28 en matinée.